ATI Safety Report

 REPORTING A CRIME OR EMERGENCY

-Criminal activities and emergencies occurring on ATI facilities should be reported immediately to the Campus President or Campus Director of Academic Affairs either in person or via telephone.
+Criminal activities and emergencies occurring on ATI facilities should be reported immediately to the Campus Vice President or Director of Training either in person or via telephone.

-An ATI representative and local authorities will investigate the incident, document the information, and take appropriate action.
+An Advanced Technology Institute representative and local authorities will investigate the incident, document the information, and take appropriate action.

 Crimes that occur at student housing should be reported to the police department having legal jurisdiction for that area, and to Administrative Service office.

-The Campus President or Campus Director will ensure that all reports of criminal activities or other emergencies occurring on campus will be reported and recorded at each ATI location.
+The Campus Vice President or Director of Training will ensure that all reports of criminal activities or other emergencies occurring on campus will be reported and recorded at each ATI location.
 Monthly/quarterly reports will be forwarded to the ATI Administration office at the corporate office.

 ATI Administration will maintain a record of the following criminal offenses reported to campus security authorities or local police agencies: